nkrkv/xod/docs/tutorial/10-math/README.md

 ## How-to

-1. Add a new `multiply` node to the patch.
+1. Add a new `multiply` or another math node to the patch.
 2. Link its `X` input to the first value provider.
-3. Set the `Y` input value with the Inspector.
+3. Set the `Y` input value with the Inspector or link it to an output too.

 ![Screencast](./screencast.gif)